Friends of Galileo Astronomy Club

 We're a small club and we'd appreciate organizational help.
 Check our info page for volunteers.

-Check our info page for sponsors if your group would like to sponsor a planet in 2022.
+Check our info page for sponsors if your group would like to sponsor a planet.
 We have plenty of room!

 Contact Friends of Galileo with your name, contact info, and how you'd like to help.
 Thanks!